nuEGil/NotesOnTextTasks/ReadMe.md

 # Repository map
+This gives a description of the directories for each part of the project.

 ## RAGTextApp
 Making the parts for a text application that uses Retrieval Augmented Generation.
 Focusing in on the retreival part, and data object generation part though.